JamesHooMY/Restaurant_Forum/README.md

 9. Start exploring >>> [Restaurant Forum](http://localhost:3000/) <<< on your browser.

-# Continue to develop Expense Tracker
+# Continue to develop Restaurant Forum
 *   Make sure that you have already installed [Node.js](https://nodejs.org/en/)
 1. Don't forget to install [nodemon](https://www.npmjs.com/package/nodemon) to make your development process smoother.